NYUEngelberg/NYUEngelberg.github.io/pages/GLAM3D/appendix.md

-##    i.i The Cleveland Museum of Art (CMA)
+###    i.i The Cleveland Museum of Art (CMA)

 The Cleveland Museum of Art went Open Access in January 2020[^61] with the Open Access release of data and 2D images.
 CMA hosts an [online dashboard](https://www.clevelandart.org/art/collection/dashboard) that publicly reports engagement metrics on its open access program.
 Its policy also enables others to create their own 3D scans of public domain collections at the institution within certain conditions.[^62] CMA subsequently scanned and made available 3D images in partnership with Sketchfab on its platform and via the museum’s website using the Creative Commons Zero Public Domain Dedication for cultural resource items in the public domain.[^63] CMA was one of the first museums to make 3D models available on a museum website and use the Creative Commons Zero Public Domain Dedication.
-CMA plans to continue its 3D digitization efforts in years to come to present more interactive experiences for users and to innovate the production of cultural resources.
+CMA [continues to add](https://medium.com/cma-thinker/art-from-all-angles-f5287c86461f) openly licensed 3D models to its [online collection](https://www.clevelandart.org/art/collection/search?only-in-3d=1).

-##    i.ii The National Gallery of Denmark (Statens Museum for Kunst; SMK)
+###    i.ii The National Gallery of Denmark (Statens Museum for Kunst; SMK)
 The National Gallery of Denmark (SMK) has been a pivotal leader in the international Open Access movement since 2016.
 Lead by Senior Advisor and Curator of Digital Museum Practice Merete Sanderhoff, with Head of Digital Jonas Heide Smith, the [SMK Open](https://www.smk.dk/en/article/smk-open/) program has produced important philosophical position statements through its blog, co-sponsored the “Sharing Is Caring” conference series[^64] that introduced innovative prototypes and new products, and continued to progress consistently with its ongoing rigorous commitment to Open Access.
 SMK has made significant contributions to the 3D imaging space as well, with its digital cast collection[^65] and partnerships with initiatives like Scan the World[^66] and MyMiniFactory.[^67] SMK partners with Sketchfab[^68] also to provide access to 3D images.
 3D models of sculpture were also made available to explore on mobile devices in augmented reality.[^69]

 The ethos of SMK’s efforts with Open Access and its 3D images are defined by “radical openness” and it views cultural resource items as building blocks for making new culture: